logo

 Content Banner

-• Fatigue: Your body is working hard, so feeling tired is normal.
+Your body is working hard, so feeling tired or breathless is normal.
 Rest whenever possible.

-• Mild Cramps: Light cramping can occur as your uterus expands, but it should not be severe.
+Light cramping can occur as your uterus expands & puts pressure on your bladder, but it should not be severe.

 Your Baby in Week 8

 At Week 8, your baby is still tiny but is beginning to resemble a little human.
-Measuring about the size of a kidney bean (or rajma), your baby is growing rapidly, and their major body systems are starting to take shape.
+Soon, becoming a foetus and measuring about the size of a kidney bean (or rajma), your baby is growing rapidly, and its major body systems are starting to take shape.
 Here’s what’s happening!

 Content Banner